Thailand: Bangkok chemical plant blast kills firefighter, injures 21 | DW | 05.07.2021

 An explosion in a chemical factory close to the Thai capital Bangkok left at least 21 people injured and one dead on Monday.

-The incident took place in Bang Phli district in the Samut Prakan province and caused extensive damage to surrounding buildings including in nearby residential areas as far as 1 kilometer away.
+The incident took place in Bang Phli district in the Samut Prakan province and caused extensive damage to surrounding buildings including in nearby residential areas as far as 1 kilometer (.6 mile) away.

 The Ming Dih factory, close to the Suvarnabhumi airport, produced plastic pellets.
 The fire broke out in the early hours of the morning.
 Flights were not affected, the newspaper said.